What are Relocated Items on macOS Catalina and what to do with them?

 The Catalina update has brought some considerable changes to our Macs.
 Providing you with new possibilities, Apple also set some new restrictions that the users accepted differently.
 One of the first questions that bothered macOS Catalina users is what is the Relocated Items folder on their desktops.

-It is now clear that the folder contains different files and data that lost its previous location during the upgrade to the latest OS.
+It is now clear that the folder contains different files and data that lost their previous location during the upgrade to the latest OS.
 You can easily delete the folder by disabling SIP in the Recovery Mode.
 Don’t forget to enable SIP afterward.

 You may also find that your Mac’s performance has slowed down after the upgrade to Catalina.
 That’s another case when CleanMyMac X can prove useful.
 It can help you clean your Mac of junk files, which in turn will optimize Mac’s overall performance.